 Low rates.
 No fees.
 Just money for college.

 Earning a college degree is considered a key milestone for most Americans, as well as a positive influence on lifetime earning potential.
-But four out of 10 students who enroll in college to seek a four-year degree don’t complete one within six years, according to research organization Public Agenda.
+But 4 out of 10 students who enroll in college to seek a four-year degree don’t complete one within six years, according to research organization Public Agenda.

 Roughly two million students per year drop out of college, setting themselves up to earn on average $15,000 less per year than their degree-completing peers and often facing student loan burdens they’ll need to repay from lower-than-planned incomes.